 Take on new opportunities with more autonomy and higher salaries.

-Utica College's three online master's degrees in nursing empower you to take advanced nursing roles in family practice, leadership, and education—roles with a projected growth rate of up to 31 percent by 2016 and salaries that surpass six figures2.
+Utica College’s three online master’s degrees and post-master’s certificates in nursing empower you to take advanced nursing roles in family practice, leadership, and education—roles with a projected growth rate of up to 31 percent by 2016 and salaries that surpass six figures2.

 As a Family Nurse Practitioner (FNP)1, you test, diagnose, treat, and create preventive health care plans for patients throughout their lives.
 You also create health care policies at the local, state, or government levels.
 Family Nurse Practitioners are often relied on as the first provider of care for common family health problems and in some states, can practice without physician supervision and operate their own practice.

 As a Nursing Leader6—such as a senior manager or executive—you would improve outcomes and maintain a standard of excellence for a larger population of patients and health care professionals.
 You would ensure your organization adheres to changes in health care laws, technologies, and regulations—and you’d be rewarded with career longevity, an excellent salary, and the ability to impact health care at a systemic level.

 As a Nurse Educator5, you would prepare the next generation for nursing excellence.
 There are currently more potential nursing students than nurses who can teach them: 64,000+ qualified students were turned away from nursing programs in 2016 due to insufficient faculty, among other reasons7.
 This shortage is felt across industries, including psychiatric and substance abuse hospitals, colleges and universities, and general surgical hospitals.